pure-data/externals-howto/README.rst

     void class_addpointer(t_class *c, t_method fn);

-Adds a method ``fn`` for “pointer”-messages to the class ``c``.
+Adds method ``fn`` for “pointer” messages to class ``c``.

-The arguments of the “pointer”-method is a pointer to the class-data space and a pointer to a pointer:
+The arguments of the “pointer” method are a pointer to the class data space and a pointer to a pointer:

 ``void my_pointer_method(t_mydata *x, t_gpointer *pt);``